- What happens if you use expired paint?

 - Is 20 year old paint still good?

 - Can you use old paint that has separated?

-- How do you revive old latex paint?
+- How do you make old acrylic paints usable again?

 - How can you tell if paint has gone bad?